Back to blog

 Limit(50).

-This decision has saved me more debugging hours than I can count.
+This decision has saved us more debugging hours than we can count.

 Migrations: Explicit, Reversible, Predictable